vagnes/pyparazzi/README.md

 ## FAQ

-Does this have legal implication if I use this tool?
+Are there any legal implication if I use this tool?

 > No, everything you can find with this tool, you can find manually; just slower.